English brewery cask units: Kilderkin

 With the adoption of the imperial system, the kilderkin was redefined to be 18 imperial gallons, which is exactly 18 impgal or approximately 18 impgal.

 This unit is exactly 13/35 larger than a wine kilderkin (half of a wine barrel or 1/16 of a wine tun, i.e. 13.125 imperial gallons or 15.75 US gallons), and is also exactly 20% larger than a rundlet.

 The kilderkin is the unit of choice of CAMRA, the Campaign for Real Ale, for calculating beer quantities for beer festivals in the UK.
 Ales are usually delivered in firkins, while cider and other drinks are usually in boxes, bottles or other containers measured in gallons or litres, and all (except wine) are sold in pints or parts thereof.
 For CAMRA internal accounting, all are calculated in kilderkins.
-A kilderkin is a 144 pint container but there is not 144 pints of cask conditioned consumable beer in a kilderkin (see Firkins below for explanation).
+A kilderkin is a 144 pint container but there is not 144 pints of cask conditioned consumable beer in a kilderkin (see § Firkin below for explanation).